 - Bringing lost pets to an animal shelter where their owners can reclaim them

 The Animal Control Officer works to protect stray, injured, abused, and unwanted animals.
-This person has different job titles in different communities - animal control officer, animal services officer, humane officer, humane investigator, animal warden - but is the one who responds to calls about neglected or lost animals, and often the first person to provide comfort and compassion to animals in need.
+This person has different job titles in different communities - animal control officer, animal services officer, humane officer, humane investigator, animal warden - but is the one who responds to calls about neglected or lost animals, and is often the first person to provide comfort and compassion to animals in need.